 Visiting arcades, inserting coins into the slot and playing an Atari game represent the original concept of P2P (pay-to-play).
 As time went on and gaming technology improved, console providers such as Sega, Nintendo and Sony emerged, allowing players to bring gaming entertainment into their homes.

 The internet allowed for unprecedented connectivity, giving rise to online gaming communities.
 You could play games (either on a console or PC) with players in different towns, cities and countries.

 Free-to-play (F2P) games arose later, allowing players to access the core game online and pay extra for additional content.
 This content often comes in the form of further playable areas of the game, or digital commodities like exclusive avatars, weapons, skins and more.

 However, gamers never really had the capacity to derive (much) tangible value outside of the game’s closed environment.
 Within traditional gaming, the player never really owns their digital items; they are effectively renting those items for the time they are playing, usable solely within that specific gaming environment.

 Unless you were a professional gamer or content streamer – there wasn’t much you could do with in-game content that had value in the outside world.

 Enter the concepts of GameFi and P2E (play-to-earn)

 The term “GameFi” was coined in 2020 by Andre Cronje and is a portmanteau of the words ‘gaming’ and ‘finance’.
-Similar to the way we use the term “DeFi” (decentralized finance), GameFi refers to the decentralization of financial mechanisms specifically within the gaming world.
+Similar to the way we use the term “DeFi” (decentralised finance), GameFi refers to the decentralisation of financial mechanisms specifically within the gaming world.